March 18, 2026 ยท 6 min read ยท by SprinklerMap Team

 Minimum and maximum depth

 Minimum burial depth: 20 cm.
-Below this threshold, mowers can dislodge fittings and grass roots invade joints.
-In frost-prone areas take main lines to 30โ€“35 cm.
+Below this threshold, mowers and garden forks can dislodge fittings, and grass roots invade push-fit joints over time.
+In frost-prone areas (average winter temperatures below โˆ’5 ยฐC), take main lines to at least 30โ€“35 cm โ€” below the frost line for most of northern Europe.

 Opening trenches in established lawn